goasana/asana/cache/README.md

 interval means the gc time.
 The cache will check at each time interval, whether item has expired.

+## GCache adapter

+GCache adapter use the [gcache](http://github.com/bluele/gcache) client.

+Configure like this:

+	{"size":60,"type":"lru"}

 ## Memcache adapter